michaeljolley/michaeljolley.github.io/content/posts/2020/2020-06-11-using-netlify-functions-with-gridsome-for-blog-comments.md

 ---
 date: 2020-06-11
-title: "Using Netlify Functions with Gridsome"
+title: "Using Netlify Functions to Add Comments to Gridsome Sites"
 image: https://res.cloudinary.com/dk3rdh3yo/image/upload/c_scale,w_auto/v1591897176/netlify-functions-gridsome_wvvqks.png
 banner_image_alt: Terminal window with the words Using Netlify functions with Gridsome
 description: Netlify provides serverless functions to process information, while Gridsome provides a Vue.js based static-site generation.
-Combining the two allows developers to build static-sites with the same capabilities of dynamic sites; all while maintaining stability and scalability.
+In this post we combine the two allowing visitors to leave comments on our posts.
 tags: [netlify, gridsome, functions, serverless, vuejs]
 ---